Workers Compensation Lawyers in Greenville

-Workers’ compensation, at its most basic level, is an insurance system where employers contribute payments to pay for harm that may occur to employees.
-Nearly all employers in South Carolina are required to participate in the workers’ comp system, meaning the vast majority of all workers in South Carolina receive workers’ comp protection.
+Workers compensation, at its most basic level, is an insurance system where employers contribute payments to pay for harm that may occur to employees.
+Nearly all employers in South Carolina are required to participate in the workers’ comp system, meaning the vast majority of all workers in South Carolina receive workers’ compensation protection.
 The insurance exists so that injured employees are able to recover pay for lost wages and have any medical bills paid related to workplace accidents paid.
 Without this important system, workers would be left to fend for themselves, likely filing expensive and time-consuming lawsuits against employers each and every time there was an on-the-job injury.
-The workers’ comp system streamlines this process and consolidates the claims, the goal being to make everything quicker and less expensive.
+The workers compensation system streamlines this process and consolidates the claims, the goal being to make everything quicker and less expensive.

 There are some exceptions to this general rule.
 For instance, agricultural employees, those employees of railroads and employees of companies with annual payroll of less than $3,000 are exempt from the worker’s compensation requirement.